kucaahbe/rspec-html-matchers/README.md

 gem 'rspec-html-matchers'
 ```

-and somewhere in RSpec configuration:
+Include it in your RSpec configuration:

 ```ruby
 RSpec.configure do |config|